-To help address these concerns, the World Resources Center (WRI) and World Business Council for Sustainable Development have developed the Greenhouse Gas Protocol, a corporate accounting and reporting standard.
+To help address these concerns, the World Resources Institute (WRI) and World Business Council for Sustainable Development have developed the Greenhouse Gas Protocol, a corporate accounting and reporting standard.
 To help delineate direct and indirect emission sources, improve transparency, and provide utility for different types of organizations and different types of climate policies and business goals, the Protocol defines three "scopes" for GHG accounting and reporting purposes (WRI, 2004).

-- Scope 1 emissions are the direct GHG emissions that occur from sources that are owned or controlled by the company, for example, emissions from combustion in owned or controlled boilers, furnaces, vehicles, etc. (WRI, 2004). - Scope 2 emissions are the GHG emissions that result from the generation of purchased electricity-the electricity that is purchased or otherwise brought into the organizational boundary of the company-that is consumed by the company (e.g., for lighting, appliances, etc.) (WRI, 2004). - Scope 3 includes all other indirect GHG emissions that are a consequence of the activities of the company but occur from sources not owned or controlled by the company (e.g., emissions associated with employee commuting) (WRI, 2004).
+- Scope 1 emissions are the direct GHG emissions that occur from sources that are owned or controlled by the company, for example, emissions from combustion in owned or controlled boilers, furnaces, vehicles, etc. (WRI, 2004). - Scope 2 emissions are the GHG emissions that result from the generation of purchased electricity the electricity that is purchased or otherwise brought into the organizational boundary of the company-that is consumed by the company (e.g., for lighting, appliances, etc.) (WRI, 2004). - Scope 3 includes all other indirect GHG emissions that are a consequence of the activities of the company but occur from sources not owned or controlled by the company (e.g., emissions associated with employee commuting) (WRI, 2004).
 For lenders, the main source of Scope 3 emissions is financed emissions, the GHG emissions from the buildings, businesses, and other projects financed by an organization's loans and investments.

-To create transparency and accountability, the Partnership for Carbon Emissions (PCAF) Global Core Team developed the Global GHG Accounting and Reporting Standard, which is comprised of three parts, A, B and C (PCAF, 2023).
+To create transparency and accountability, the Partnership for Carbon Accounting Financials (PCAF) Global Core Team developed the Global GHG Accounting and Reporting Standard, which is comprised of three parts, A, B and C (Partnership for Carbon Accounting Financials, 2023).

-- Part A-Financed Emissions: In this category, the PCAF standards provide a detailed methodology to measure and disclose GHG emissions associated with seven asset classes as well as guidance on emission removals: (a) listed equity and corporate bonds, (b) business loans and unlisted equity, (c) project finance, (d) commercial real estate, (e) mortgages, (f) motor vehicles loans, and (g) sovereign debt (PCAF, 2023). - Part B-Facilitated Emissions: PCAF is developing guidance for measuring and reporting the GHG emissions associated with the capital markets transactions (PCAF, 2023).
-Green and community lenders are unlikely to have much by the way of these emissions, but this source may increase as these lenders grow in size and sophistication. - Part C-Insurance-Associated Emissions: PCAF provides methodological guidance for measuring and reporting the GHG emissions associated with insurance or reinsurance underwriting (PCAF, 2023).
+- Part A-Financed Emissions: In this category, the PCAF standards provide a detailed methodology to measure and disclose GHG emissions associated with seven asset classes as well as guidance on emission removals: (a) listed equity and corporate bonds, (b) business loans and unlisted equity, (c) project finance, (d) commercial real estate, (e) mortgages, (f) motor vehicles loans, and (g) sovereign debt (Partnership for Carbon Accounting Financials, 2023). - Part B-Facilitated Emissions: PCAF is developing guidance for measuring and reporting the GHG emissions associated with the capital markets transactions (Partnership for Carbon Accounting Financials, 2023).
+Green and community lenders are unlikely to have much by the way of these emissions, but this source may increase as these lenders grow in size and sophistication. - Part C-Insurance-Associated Emissions: PCAF provides methodological guidance for measuring and reporting the GHG emissions associated with insurance or reinsurance underwriting (Partnership for Carbon Accounting Financials, 2023).
 These emissions are unlikely to be an important consideration for most community lenders.